abhilashlakshman/abhilashlakshmanOLDER.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 4
-cv_pdf: example_pdf.pdf
+cv_pdf: Lakshman_Abhilash-CV-CWRU.pdf
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: This is a condensed version of my CV.
+Please click the PDF download button for a full CV.
 toc:
   sidebar: left
 ---